AlibabaResearch/DAMO-ConvAI/FlowBench/README.md

 ##### Future plans

-We will keep refining our benchmark quality and our evaluation framework as part of our future initiatives!
+Apart from the scenarios presented in the paper, we will incorporate more additional scenarios.
+We will also keep refining our benchmark quality and our evaluation framework as part of our future initiatives!